 2019 Cultural Planner Dates and PDF Download

-The Happy Cultural Planner is your guide to the key holidays for the major cultures and faiths, and has now been published by Happy for 25 years.
+The Happy Cultural Planner is your guide to the key holidays for the major cultures and faiths, and has now been published by Happy for over 30 years.
 As well as an indicator of upcoming holidays (including those which may prevent people attending your events), it’s a handy way to plan for the year.

-This is the 2019 Cultural Planner — the 2024 Cultural Planner is now available.
+This is the 2019 Cultural Planner — the 2025 Cultural Planner is now available.

 Hi, we are Happy